 While the very act of borrowing money can be a risky business in and of itself, not all debt is created equal.
 Certain credit decisions – which we call debt traps – are more likely to lead to a downward spiral of indebtedness than others.
 The good news is that most borrowing mistakes are preventable, and having an understanding of them will help you get closer to living debt-free.
 Here are seven of the most common debt traps people fall into – and how to avoid them.

-- Binging on student loans.
-When deciding how much student debt to accrue, assess your personal finance situation to avoid overestimating your ability to pay it back.
-Take a close look at the salary range in the field you want to enter, and plan accordingly.
+When deciding how much student debt to accrue, assess your personal financial situation to avoid overestimating your ability to pay it back.
+Take a close look at the salary range in the field you want to enter and plan accordingly.
 If you want to become a social worker, for example, it might not make sense to take on $150,000 in student loans.
 Instead, try exploring more affordable education options.
 Study at an in-state school rather than one thats out of state, or opt for a community college over a four-year university.

 Remodeling your home can be a smart move, but it can quickly turn into a money pit if you choose projects that require considerable investment but promise little in return.
 Before you commit to a contractor, its a good idea to research the resale value of various home improvement options.
 If you do choose to remodel, avoid overly personal or over-the-top design choices – most people in the real estate market gravitate to neutrals.
 Finally, remember to keep your location in mind.
 You might not recover what you put into your home if your neighborhood leaves something to be desired.